 - For 24 cupcake size no-bake pumpkin cheesecakes, use the crust and filling ingredients below and the instructions for my mini no-bake cheesecakes.
 Feel free to halve the recipe if you don’t need quite as many.

 - You can use this recipe to make 6 8-ounce or 10 6-ounce cheesecake jars.
 Halve the crust recipe below because we don’t need as much crust for the jar dessert.
 Use the full recipe for the filling.
 Follow the instructions for my no-bake cheesecake jars.
-Top with salted caramel, chocolate ganache, heath bar toffee bits, or more gingersnap cookie crumbs.
+Top with salted caramel, chocolate ganache, heath bar toffee bits, more gingersnap cookie crumbs, or homemade whipped cream.